tamzi/klonq/README.md

 	 ```

  	- Save the changes.
 Commit the changes to github as we did above. steps number 4 to number 8
  	- Go to heroku dashboard.
 Do a manual deploy.
-In case you forgot
+In case you forgot:
  		> 12. I enabled Manual deploy.
 At the **Manual deploy** section, hit **'deploy branch'** option.

 ##### Themes?